jerryhgladinet/docs/install/source/chapter08.rst

 Apple AppStore
 -----------------

-You can use the White-Label "**Cloud Client**" from the Apple AppStore.
+You can use the White-Label "**Cloud Drive Client**" from the Apple App Store.

 .. image:: _static/image066.png